samodle/Web-Scraper-For-Jobs/README.md

 # forkwebscraper

-Please contact @samodle to ensure read.me is up to date.
+Please contact @samodle to ensure read.me is up to date. spoiler alert - as of 9/28/2020, its not

 Fork Web Scraper requires a ForkConfig.py file with the following parameters: